apizzo1/Hindsight_2020/README.md

 * On **March 4**, the NYT headline discusses the limitation of U.S. travel to Europe, while we can also see that the stocks for Boeing, Delta Airlines, & Southwest Airlines (all aviation-related) begin to sharply decrease.
 A slight recovery in these stocks can be observed on **March 22**, while the NYT headline contains the announcement of a federal bond-buying plan.
 * The coronavirus stimilus relief bill was passed on **March 12** as indicated by the NYT headline, which among other things, distributed $1,200 to all American citizens.
 This date correlates with a peak in President Trump's approval rating.
 * On **April 12**, the NYT headline highlights Governor Andrew Cuomo of New York announcing that "the worst is over", referring to COVID-19 in his state.
-His statement does correlate with the beginning of a continuing downward trend of COVID cases in New York, as well as the downward trend of the first peak in US cases.
+His statement does correlate with the beginning of a continuing downward trend of COVID cases in New York, as well as the downward trend of the first peak in U.S. cases.
 Later, towards **July 15**, we can see that the U.S. COVID cases reach a much higher second peak in growth, while NY has no discernible peak in its sparkline at that time.
 * The impact of the events in the **May 28** NYT headline, "Ex-Officer Charged in Death of George Floyd in Minneapolis", can be seen in the map when viewing the protests on that day, specifically in Minnesota.
 On dates & states with higher volumes of protests, we can also see a higher increase in park mobility, confirming consistency in our data.
 * **September 1** shows an increase in President Trump's approval rating, just as the CDC promises a COVID vaccine by November 2020, as seen in the NYT headline.